TalayRuk/myCodeSnippets/javascript.md

 ```
 ### Gulp File

 This file provides and an example for the setup of an asset pipeline based on the above Gulp packages.
 All interface files end with *-interfeace.js* and are included in the function with the concatInterface dependency.
 All logic files must be exported and required by the corresponding interface file.
-Naming convention for exporting:
+Naming convention for exporting on logical files:
 ```js
 exports.ConstructorModule = Constructor;
 ```
-and naming convention on interface file:
+and naming convention for requiring interface file:
 ```js
 var Constructor = require('./../js/projectname.js').ConstructorModule;
 ```